web3group/demand-workflows/my-website/docs/intent/raised-funds.md

 Next select prospect from LinkedIn, Once you click there you will see options to start building your Automation.
 ![AI visitor Automation step 2](../visited-website/img/step2.jpg)

-Keep in mind Job title is comma seperated so you can put in somehting like:
+Keep in mind Job title is comma seperated so you can put in something like:
 - VP Sales, Director of Sales, VP Marketing etc

 in the line to target multiple titles at once.